 In August 2009 the Government announced a range of initiatives aimed at helping young New Zealanders develop skills needed to enter the workforce.
 Funding was specially provided to the Ministry of Social Development and Ministry of Education to purchase youth development activities from the NZDF.

-Over 120 NZDF personnel supervise the youth development activities and are drawn from Reserve and Regular Force personnel as well as members of the Civil Staff.
+NZDF personnel supervise the youth development activities and are drawn from Reserve and Regular Force personnel as well as members of the Civil Staff.
 All staff have undergone rigorous screening and completed specialist training to assist in providing this unique and successful initiative.

 The Limited Service Volunteer (LSV) course is an intensive 6 week residential course providing life skills to unemployed young people aged between 18-25.

 Youth Life Skills (YLS) provides support to the 19 Service Academies that are located within high schools through out New Zealand and funded by the Ministry of Education.

 New Zealand Cadet Forces (external site) is a partnership between NZDF and the community.
 It is a voluntary, disciplined, uniformed youth leadership training organisation.